Applications due December 11th, 2020

 Data Analysis isn't just about math and statistics and nice looking graphs and charts.
 At the heart of Data Analysis is the question of Why?
 With tons of data occupying servers around the world, being able to make sense of it all to make informed decisions isn't a choice anymore.
 It's a necessity.
 Learning how to visualize, cleanse, interpet, and interact with data through tools like Power BI, Tableau, Access, and Excel is a key step to translating all those 1s and 0s into valuable business decisions.

-Our Data Analytics course is a 12-week tech bootcamp designed to train future technology professionals in the fundamentals of data analytics.
+Our Data Analytics course is a 14-week tech bootcamp designed to train future technology professionals in the fundamentals of data analysis.

 What Will You Learn?